MishkaRogachev/LocalZinToken/README.md

 ### Enviroment setup

 1. Create an Ethereum wallet using [MetaMask](https://metamask.io/) or any preferred tool.
-Export your private key.
+Export your private key
 2. Send at least 0.001 ETH on Ethereum Arbitrum on your wallet address.
-Yo can use [bridge](https://bridge.arbitrum.io/) to transfer your founds from Ethereum Mainnet.
-(It will take about 15 minutes)
+Yo can use [bridge](https://bridge.arbitrum.io/) to transfer your founds from Ethereum Mainnet (It will take about 15 minutes)
 3. Send some testnet ETH using [Arbitrum Sepolia Faucet](https://www.alchemy.com/faucets/arbitrum-sepolia)
-2. Sign up at [Infura](https://developer.metamask.io/) and create a project to get your API key.
+2. Sign up at [Infura](https://developer.metamask.io/) and create a project to get your API key
 3. Create a .env file in the root of the project with the following content:

 ```